MarcusSalzer/html_highlight/README.md

 - `pa`: parameter. a variable defined together with a function.
 - `cl`: class.
 Non-primitve defined, also traits.
+- `clco`: class constructor. class name used as a function
 - `mo`: module/namespace.
 - `fnme`: method.
 A function on an object instance
 - `fnas`: associated/static method/function.
 On module or class